 Maria

-I love fried shrimp and can’t wait to try this recipe!
+I love fried shrimp and your recipe was amazing!
 I appreciate the tips on sourcing the best shrimp and selecting the right size.
 Great info to make the perfect fried shrimp.

 Lori | The Kitchen Whisperer

 I love classic fried shrimp.
-This looks amazing and perfect for a quick summer night.
+This was amazing and perfect for a quick summer night.
 Thank you so much for sharing!

 Denise